 Central University of Punjab honours NSA Ajit Doval with D Litt

-Eminent computer scientist Vijay P Bhatkar, singer Jaspinder Narula and philanthropist Dr Harjit Singh Sabharwal were also awarded the D Litt (honoris causa) at the convocation ceremony
+National security adviser (NSA) Ajit Doval was honoured with a doctorate degree in literature (D Litt) at Central University of Punjab (CUP) in Bathinda on Tuesday.
+Doval, who has made a significant contribution to the nation during his decade-long illustrious career in national security, was honoured with the honorary degree at the university’s ninth convocation ceremony.

-National security adviser Ajit Doval was honoured with a doctorate degree in literature (D Litt) at Central University of Punjab in Bathinda on Tuesday.
+National security adviser (NSA) Ajit Doval was honoured with a doctorate degree in literature (D Litt) at Central University of Punjab (CUP) in Bathinda on Tuesday.

-Doval, who has made a significant contribution to the nation during his decades-long illustrious career in national security, was honoured with the degree at the university’s ninth convocation ceremony.
+Doval, who has made a significant contribution to the nation during his decade-long illustrious career in national security, was honoured with the honorary degree at the university’s ninth convocation ceremony.

-He was conferred D Litt (honoris causa) by the university vice-chancellor in the presence of former President Ram Nath Kovind.
+He was conferred D Litt (honoris causa) by the university vice-chancellor Prof RP Tiwari in the presence of former President Ram Nath Kovind.

 Addressing the gathering, Doval said, “It is a privilege for me to be here.
 I extend my warmest thanks and greetings to the university, vice-chancellor and chancellor for conferring this award which is a matter of great pride and honour for me.
 I also take this opportunity to congratulate my younger friends who are going to make a great career ahead.”